Lukasz Palka

 Lukasz: Actually, I recently had the pleasure of working with Nikon Europe on a project called Cutting through the Chaos.

 It was an exploration of stories and moments that could stand out amidst the turmoil of the Tokyo metropolis.
 As far as personal projects go, I am working on a book about Tokyo.
 It’s been a long time coming, but the concept is becoming clear in my mind.
-The inspiration lies simply in my experience of living here while the motivation is to create a work that encapsulates the narrative and feeling of that experience.
-I want people to see what I see, and feel the same sense of wonder and bewilderment that I have felt over my years exploring Tokyo.
+The inspiration lies simply in my experience of living here, while the motivation is to create a work that encapsulates the narrative and feeling of that experience.
+I want people to see what I see and feel the same sense of wonder and bewilderment I have felt over my years exploring Tokyo.

 The Formula for Success

 AP: Publishing a book is a wonderful idea!
-We wish much inspiration in your work.
+We wish you much inspiration in your work.
 What is the formula for success in your activity?

 Lukasz: Persistence.
-Over the years I’ve consistently produced work.
+Over the years, I’ve consistently produced work.
 I shoot all the time, and I edit constantly.
 Though I shoot thousands of photos a month, I currently have zero backlogs of photos to edit.
 I am always producing and posting on my blog daily or twice daily.
-This affords me the mental freedom to always move forward.
+This affords me the mental freedom always to move forward.
 Having a constant flow of content online is also good to get some attention.
-I’m terrible at face to face networking, so most, if not all, of my opportunities have come from online inquiries through my homepage or blog.
+I’m terrible at face-to-face networking, so most, if not all, of my opportunities have come from online inquiries through my homepage or blog.

 But the main thing is an obsession with producing work.
 I don’t wait for inspiration or ideas.
 I go out and shoot.
 I walk around till I’m tired and hungry.
 I ask the question: I wonder if I can go up there and get a photo?
 And then I go and do it.
 On the back of my business card, I have this quote that sums it all up: “Creativity is the product of curiosity and rigor.”